coecms/splitvar/README.md

 The global attribute `title` was deleted using the `-d` option.
 The calendar for the time variable was also changed to `proleptic_gregorian`.

+### Choosing variables

-To just extract specified variables used the `-v` option.
+Specific variables can be extracted with the `-v` option.
 Use it multiple times to specify more than one variable.
 To change the grouping frequency use the `-f` option, and specify a pandas [date offset frequency string](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#dateoffset-objects).

-    $ splitvar -cp -d title --calendar proleptic_gregorian --simname ACCESS-OM2 -f 6MS -v surface_temp -v mld ocean_daily.nc
+    $ splitvar -cp -d title --calendar proleptic_gregorian --simname ACCESS-OM2 -f 6MS -v
+      surface_temp -v mld ocean_daily.nc

-so in this case only files for the two specified variables are produced:
+In this case only files for the two specified variables are produced:

     $ ls ACCESS-OM2/
     mld  surface-temp